A stone fruit summer salad with peaches, greens and jicama sits on a white plate

 When the weather is boiling, many a home cook turns to cool, refreshing salads.

 "I don't make salads all that often," Chef Shawn says.
-"But when I do, I go with what's in season and really ripe that wants to be eaten."
+"But when I do, I go with what's in season, really ripe, and wants to be eaten."

 For this recipe, Chef Shawn jumped at the opportunity to use one of his favorite oft-underrated summer ingredients: stone fruit.
 For his recipe, he chose a peach, plum and nectarine, but any combination of stone fruit will work.

-But Chef Shawn, being Chef Shawn, had more in mind for his simple stone fruit.
-He decided to take the humble goat cheese and fruit salad to the next level.
-His weapon of choice for this recipe is one you may have in your kitchen already: a SodaStream.
+But Chef Shawn, being Chef Shawn, had more in mind.
+He decided to take his simple stone fruit salad to the next level.
+His weapon of choice was a tool you may already have in your kitchen: a SodaStream.

 Related Dazzling Recipe from Chef Shawn: Cartoon-Style Turkey “Leg” Roast

-Chef Shawn added all of the sliced fruit to the canister of the SodaStream, ran the machine to inject carbon dioxide into the chamber and carbonated the fruit.
-Incorporating carbon dioxide gas makes the fruits fizzy, almost like a solid fruit soda.
+Chef Shawn added all of the sliced fruit to the canister of the SodaStream, ran the machine to inject carbon dioxide into the chamber and, by doing so, carbonated the fruit.
+Incorporating carbon dioxide gas makes the fruits fizzy, almost like solid bites of fruit soda.

 "Lots of people have these cream whippers at home.
 There are a lot of fun things you can do with them," Chef Shawn says.